The maths behind fireworks night

 So there you have it, a brief delve into the maths behind fireworks.

-Now, whilst watching the displays this weekend you will be able to appreciate the planning (and maths) that has gone into making the fireworks display a true success.
+Now, whilst watching firework displays you will be able to appreciate the planning (and maths) that has gone into making it a true success.
 We hope you have a wonderful Guy Fawkes Night!